Spring Planning: Clean Your Home And Get A Plan In Place All At Once

-If you handle the majority of these tasks and weren’t around for whatever reason, how would they get done?
-You’re not handing these duties off (even though you may want to), but someone else needs to know these things so it’s not all on your shoulders.
-The following article will give you a handle on all the stuff that needs to be shared...as will creating an Everplan, which is sooooo much more convenient (and we’re not just saying that because it’s our baby).
+If you handle the majority of these tasks, how would they get done if you weren't around for whatever reason?
+You’re not handing these duties off (even though you may want to), but someone else needs to be aware of these things so it’s not all on your shoulders.
+The following article will give you a handle on all the stuff that needs to be shared… as will creating an Everplan, which is sooooo much more convenient (and we’re not just saying that because it’s our baby).
 [Dig Deeper: All The Information About Your Home You Need To Get Organized]

 Dirt, Dust, & Elbow Grease

 Cleaning Task: Sweep & Clear Those Hidden, Hard To Reach Areas

 - All the light bulbs and fixtures (a.k.a.
 Cobweb central)